ejb1987/R_Econometric/README.md

-# Econometric Analysis with RMarkdown
+# Econometric Analysis with R

 This repository contains an RMarkdown document that performs an econometric analysis on soybean spot and future price data using various statistical and econometric techniques.
-The analysis is presented in both code and results form, with the RMarkdown file generating an HTML document for easy viewing.
+The study is presented in both code and results form, with the RMarkdown file generating an HTML document for easy viewing.

 ## Table of Contents
 - [Description](#description)